Using Version Control in Studio Pro

 You and somebody else made conflicting changes to this item.
 For more information, see the Dealing With Conflicts section below.

-For example, say that the microflow ChangePassword has been modified.
+For example, the microflow ChangePassword has been modified.
 Also a new folder called Flows was added and all microflows, including the modified microflow, were moved into this folder.
 The new folder gets a green icon, and the module containing those changes is depicted with a yellow icon.
 The microflows which were moved but had not been modified get a blue icon.
 The modified microflow ChangePassword gets a yellow icon.
 This helps you to quickly see where in the app the changes are.

 In the Changes pane, you can find more detailed information.
 There is an entry for each change to an item.
 If a document is both modified and moved, there are two lines for that document.
 The pane also shows items that were deleted, something the app explorer cannot do.
 For more information, see Changes Pane.